Owner of acclaimed Biddeford diner reveals plans for Portland Jewish deli

 See you in line.

-Rose Foods, 428 Forest Ave., Portland opens in late July.
+Rose Foods, 428 Forest Ave., Portland.
+Opens in late July.